amohanonamission/AZ-104-AzureAdministrator-Study-Guide/README.md

 - Previous cybersecurity and compliance experience
 - Daily hands-on Azure practice
 - Approximately six weeks of focused study
+- Taking Security+ and AZ-900 prior to this (Pass)

-If you're completely new to Azure, consider extending your preparation timeline and spending additional time working through Microsoft Learn modules and hands-on labs before scheduling the exam.
+If you're completely new to Azure, or IT in general consider extending your preparation timeline and spending additional time working through Microsoft Learn modules and hands-on labs before scheduling the exam.

 ---

-## Future Improvements

-This repository will continue to grow with:

-- More practice questions
-- Architecture diagrams
-- Lab walkthroughs
-- ARM/Bicep examples
-- Terraform examples
-- Azure CLI scripts
-- PowerShell examples
-- Real-world administration scenarios

----

-## License

-Free to use for learning and personal study.

-Feel free to fork the repository, contribute improvements, or use it as a reference for your own certification journey.

----

 ## Final Thought

 **REMEMBER:** CLOUD ISN'T ABOUT MEMORIZING SERVICES.
-IT'S ABOUT UNDERSTANDING ARCHITECTURE, SOLVING PROBLEMS, AUTOMATING REPETITIVE TASKS, AND CONTINUALLY LEARNING AS THE PLATFORM EVOLVES.
+IT'S ABOUT UNDERSTANDING ARCHITECTURE, FINDING THE RIGHT SOLUTIONS, SECURING RESOURCES, AUTOMATING REPETITIVE TASKS, AND CONTINUALLY LEARNING AS THE PLATFORM EVOLVES.

 > **GOOD LUCK ON YOUR AZURE JOURNEY! ☁️**